ichaoX/ext-file/app/src/windows/README.txt

 1. Copy this directory to where you want to install it.
 2. Run the `install.bat` script.

-This script will add a registry where the browser can find this native application.
+This script will add a registry where the browser can find this helper app.

 # Uninstallation